 If you are considering sharing unused medication with others to help cut costs on their treatment expenses, that can come with a myriad of risks.
 It is illegal for RESOLVE to encourage you to donate or receive prescription medication without going through a pharmacy.
-Instead, give any unopened medications to your infertility practice; they can take full responsibility for dispensing it, and some clinics have give-back programs.
+If you’re unsure of what to do with your leftover medications, it’s best to consult with your infertility practice to understand the local laws regarding unused medications.

 We will help you navigate the most common fertility drugs, pharmacies and a few tips and tricks in-between.

 What should I ask my doctor before taking fertility medication?